-When considering burdens, it is important to developers and NQF need to weigh them against benefits.
+When considering burdens, developers and NQF need to weigh them against benefits.
 Obtaining PROM data is not merely a process to collect data for performance measurement.
-R; rather,

-NQF DRAFT-DO NOT CITE OR QUOTE NQF MEMBER and PUBLIC comments are due November 22, 2012 by 6:00 PM ET providers can use the PROM is used to assess patient status or response to intervention, plan and manage care or services, provide feedback for self-management, and engage patients in shared decisionmaking SDM (as desired by patients).
+Rather, providers can use the PROM to assess patient status or response to intervention, plan and manage care or services, provide feedback for self-management, and engage patients in SDM (as desired by patients).
 The benefits of performance measurement and reporting are widely accepted.
 As with other performance measures, the burden of data collection does not stop performance measurement; rather, it should serve as an impetus to find more efficient ways to collect PROM data and to use resources for performance measurement on PRO-PMs that meet NQF criteria.